hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating a Leaderboard.md

 ![](img/CreateUseLDR/25.png)

-Note that as well as the request and response shown in the *Inspector* that there is also an asynchronous [NewHighScoreMessage](/API Documentation/Message API/Leaderboards/NewHighScoreMessage.md) (in orange text):
+Note that as well as the request and response shown in the *Inspector* that there is also an asynchronous [NewHighScoreMessage](/API Documentation/Message API/Leaderboards/NewHighScoreMessage.md) (in yellow text):
 * This message includes the score posted as well as the global rank details.
 * Every time a player beats their previous best they will receive a message of this type.
 * If the first Player logs another score that is 10 or less they will not receive a *NewHighScoreMessage*.